Internships in South Korea

 - Graphic design and programming

-Intern in Seoul
+Intern/Work in Seoul

 Seoul if our top recommended destination to intern in South Korea, here you will find global multinational brands like Google located here.
 There are also lots of start-ups, both local and ones run by internationals based in Seoul who are keen to hire interns to help expansion too.

-Intern in Buscan
+Intern/Work in Buscan

 Buscan is a city located near Haeundae Beach, this is a great destination if you are after a relaxing beachside to intern away from the hustle and bustle of Seoul.
 There are a range of interships available here including tourism and hospitality.

-Intern in Daejeon
+Intern/Work in Daejeon

 Daejeon is the fifth largest city in South Korea and located in the middle of the country and is a popular destination for people to teach English in Korea.
 Daejeon is a great city to be based due to the surrounds which you can enjoy in your spare time like the Donghak-sa Temple in Gongju-shi, the Yuseong Hot Springs or if you are seeking adventure the O-World theme park isn't too far away.

-How to Get an Internship in South Korea as a Foreigner
+Tips for Working in South Korea as a Foreigner